khornyik/Random_Projects/README.md

-This is a repository for keeping my projects involving deep learning with pytorch.
+This is a repository for keeping my random projects involving deep learning with pytorch.

+My larger projects will be found in separate repositories.

 Each project is kept in a separate folder.